smolgrrr/awesome-umbrel/mods/electrumx-instead-of-electrs.md

 - At block height 821900, at the end of 2023, ElectrumX index takes 95 GB of space
 - The index takes few days to build no matter what ETA logs say
 - ElectrumX doesn't serve queries until the index is built
-- Once the index is built, it takes up to 10 minutes for ElectrumX to start serving queries
+- Once the index is built, it takes up to 10 minutes for ElectrumX to start serving queries.
+Disabling persistent mempool for Bitcoin node speeds up the startup time after system reboot.

 ## Doing the replacement